Skip to main content

 Named RSO services

-Board-certified physicists listed as your facility's RSO on radioactive-materials licenses — qualified for both clinic-level (RML1) and hospital-level (RML2) programs.
+Board-certified physicists listed as your facility's RSO on NRC or Agreement State radioactive material licenses.
+Our physicists meet all qualification requirements for both clinic-level and hospital-level programs.

 RAM license management

-Applications, amendments, renewals, and all regulatory correspondence — prepared, submitted, and tracked.
+Applications, amendments, renewals, and all regulatory correspondence — prepared, submitted, and tracked with the NRC or Agreement State.

 Radiation safety program development

-Written procedures, training curricula, dose-monitoring protocols, and emergency response plans tailored to your license.
+Written procedures, training curricula, dose-monitoring protocols, and emergency response plans tailored to your specific license use types.

-Radiation safety training for staff working with radioactive materials — general, procedure-specific, and emergency response.
+Radiation safety training for personnel working with radioactive materials — initial general training, procedure-specific training, and emergency response drills.

 Occupational dose monitoring

-Badge programs, quarterly reviews, ALARA investigations, and regulatory dose reporting.
+Dosimetry badge program coordination, quarterly dose reviews, ALARA investigations, and NRC regulatory dose reporting.

 Incident investigation and reporting